isomerpages/nlb-biblioasia/_holding-area/Loke Wan Tho: The Man Who Built Cathay.md

 ![](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho/Minister.jpg)
 <div style="background-color: white;"> Minister for Culture S. Rajaratnam and Mrs Loke Yew, mother of the late Loke Wan Tho, touring the National Library during her donation of the Dr Carl Alexander Gibson-Hill Collection to the library, 1965.
 Accompanying them is Hedwig Anuar, director of the National Library. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.</i></div>

-The Loke Wan Tho Memorial Library was opened in 1972 at Jurong Bird Park, with a $100,000 donation by Loke’s mother and his sisters as well as his collection of books on birds, photographs and tape recordings of bird songs.[^37]

 ![](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho/2_Gibson-Hill%20Collection%20label.png)
 <div style="background-color: white;"> In 1965, Mrs Loke Yew donated the Dr Carl Alexander Gibson-Hill Collection to the National Library of Singapore, “in fulfilment of the intention of her son”.</div>

+The Loke Wan Tho Memorial Library was opened in 1972 at Jurong Bird Park, with a $100,000 donation by Loke’s mother and his sisters as well as his collection of books on birds, photographs and tape recordings of bird songs.[^37]

 Loke’s name also lives on in Wan Tho Avenue in Sennett Estate and the Loke Wan Tho Gallery at the Selegie Arts Centre.[^38] The gallery was launched in 1996 thanks to his contributions to the Photographic Society of Singapore and to commemorate his breadth of work in the field.[^39] In death, as in life, Loke has continued to make his mark.

+More resources on Loke Wan Tho are available here.

 <div style="background-color: white;">
 <img src="/images/Vol%2018%20Issue%203/Authors/Bonny_Tan.png" style="width: 100px; height: 100px;"/><b>Bonny Tan </b>is a former Senior Librarian at the National Library, Singapore.
 She currently lives in Vietnam with her family and is a regular contributor to <i>BiblioAsia</i>.</div>